5 Simple Steps to Your Perfect PlankArticle posted in: Fitness

-Before you start, and throughout the exercise, your upper arms should be perpendicular to the floor and directly beneath your shoulders.
-If your elbows are too close to your waist, you’ll put excess stress on the front of your shoulders while you do the plank.
+Before you start, and throughout the exercise regimen, your upper arms should be perpendicular to the floor and directly beneath your shoulders.
+If your elbows are too close to your waist, you’ll put excess stress on the front of your shoulders while you do the plank exercise.
 If your elbows are too wide, you’re more likely to arch your back, resulting in more back activation instead of stomach activation.
 And if your elbows are in front of your shoulders, you’re actually doing a more advanced version of the exercise (which you may be ready for eventually!).
-But for a basic plank, keep those elbows directly beneath your shoulders.
+But for a basic plank workout, keep those elbows directly beneath your shoulders.

 Step 2: Make and maintain a straight body line from head to heels.

 When you set up for the perfect plank and as you hold it, your body should form a rigid line from your head through your spine all the way to your butt.
 As part of this, hold your shoulders back and down—to do this, imagine tucking your shoulder blades together and then putting them in the back pockets of your jeans.

 Holding this rigid body position will keep you from committing three of the most common plank errors:

 Common Error 1: Reaching with your neck.
 This can cause shoulder strain, and is usually a sign that the plank is getting too hard.
 Once you can’t hold the straight body line, rest on your knees before performing another plank.